-The diagnosis of ‘unexplained’ occurs in about 20% of couples who have been actively trying to become pregnant for 12 months or more and for whom no reason has been found for pregnancy not occurring.
+Unexplained infertility occurs in about 20% of cases where couples who have been actively trying to become pregnant for 12 months or more, have not been able to do so and no reason has been found as to why.
 It can be extremely frustrating because there is no ‘reason’ that can be ‘treated’, leaving you feeling powerless.

 Most couples turn to IVF at this point as it can improve your chances of pregnancy by bypassing many of the steps in the conception process.
 In some cases, a fertilization issue can be discovered, only becoming apparent in the IVF lab as the process is watched under a microscope.
 In other cases, poor egg quality or inadequate embryo development will be found as a cause.
 It may be an implantation issue whereby the woman’s uterus is not receptive to the embryo.
 Couples may move onto PGD, so that their embryos can be tested for chromosomal anomalies.
 In some cases this may provide the answer.